Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/I2C/VL53L5CX sensor Hand Presence Detection.rst

 Compile and run the example.
 In the Serial Monitor, you should be able to see the logs.

-When hand is detected, the log will display “Hand present”.
+When hand is detected, the log will display "Hand present".

 |image03|

-When no hand is detected, it will display “No hand present”.
+When no hand is detected, it will display "No hand present".

 |image04|